Welcome to the Hockey Conditioning Training guide. This is the complete formula you need to take your hockey conditioning to an elite level.

 Who is this for?
 Beginner or advanced hockey athletes, it works for everyone.

-It’s also great to add to any strength training protocol because it won’t leave you completely exhausted like some other conditioning methods do.
+It’s also great to add to any strength training protocol because it won’t leave you completely exhausted as some other conditioning methods do.

 - Start with a 5 minute warm up